mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 In my tests, 500 SC was enough to purchase ~2 TB of storage space, but prices will change over time as the network evolves.

-**Note**: There is a fixed cost to creating rental contracts, so for small rental contracts, the costs don't quite scale linearly with the amount of storage you can buy.
+**Note**: There is a fixed cost to creating rental contracts, so for small rental contracts, the costs don't quite scale linearly with the amount of storage you purchase.
 In other words, you can't simply divide by 10 and try to spend 50 SC on 200 GB because the cost of creating the contracts themselves is ~130 SC.
 {: .notice--info}

 After you create an allowance, Sia will begin forming storage contracts.
 This process takes 20-30 minutes to complete.
 You can check on the number of contracts formed by running the following command: